This creamy mushroom tortellini takes 35 short minutes to prepare and is made all in one pan. Perfect for a no-fuss, hectic weeknight dinner!

 Despite how fancy it looks, this mushroom tortellini only requires 5 ingredients and a couple of simple steps to make.
 Below, find a quick overview of the recipe before you dive in.

-- Sauté the Mushrooms: Using a sharp knife, dice the mushrooms and sauté them in a pan or skillet until golden brown.
+- Sauté the Mushrooms: Using a sharp knife, dice the mushrooms and sauté them in a pan or skillet with butter until golden brown.
 Season with salt.

 - Add the Cream & Tortellini: Add the heavy whipping cream and stir until well-combined.
 Next, add the tortellini and simmer for about 5-10 minutes depending on if you use raw or frozen pasta.